Gordon Ramsay’S Broccoli Salad Was The Quiet Reset I Needed

 Directions

-In a medium bowl, whisk together mayo, vinegar, sugar, salt, and pepper.
-Taste and adjust.
+• In a bowl, whisk together mayo, vinegar, sugar, salt, and pepper.

-In a big bowl, toss together the broccoli, onion, cranberries, sunflower seeds, and bacon bits.
+• In a large bowl, combine broccoli, onion, cranberries, sunflower seeds, and bacon.